TownyAdvanced/TownyResources/README.md

 # TownyResources
 *TownyResources* adds value to towns, by giving each one a unique set of automatically-produced resources which can be collected by players (*e.g. Emeralds, Coal, Oak Log, Wheat etc.*).

-The plugin also ships with an optional feature to protect resource value, via daily player extraction limits.
+The plugin also has an optional feature to protect resource value, via daily player extraction limits.
 This can be enabled in the config if required.

 # Benefits:
 - 🏙️ Encourages **Town Building**.